 Austin is a very small city located in the state of Arkansas.
 With a population of 3,383 people and two constituent neighborhoods, Austin is the 140th largest community in Arkansas.
-Much of the housing stock in Austin was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Austin economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Austin has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Austin, where the median household income is $70,652.00.

 Austin real estate is some of the most expensive in Arkansas, although Austin house values don't compare to the most expensive real estate in the U.S.

-Austin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Austin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Austin is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Austin who work in office and administrative support (14.85%), management occupations (12.20%), and sales jobs (9.04%).

-In terms of college education, Austin is nearly on par with the US average for all cities of 21.84%: 20.95% of adults 25 and older in Austin have a bachelor's degree or advanced degree.
+The percentage of adults in Austin who are college-educated is close to the national average for all communities of 21.84%: 20.95% of the adults in Austin have a bachelor's degree or advanced degree.

 The per capita income in Austin in 2010 was $26,184, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $104,736 for a family of four.
 However, Austin contains both very wealthy and poor people as well.